410 Tactical Fighter Operational Training Squadron: Badge

 Sergeant Clarence (Leslie) Elm, CD, was detailed in 1943 by Wing Commander G.H.
 Elms to design a 410 Squadron badge.
 The 410 (Cougar) Squadron badge was approved by His Majesty King George VI in 1945.

 No. 410 Squadron's badge depicts a cougar's face with a background decrescent (waning) moon.
 The cougar, a North American mountain cat, was chosen because of the speed and power of its attacks.
 The waning moon refers to the squadron's night operations.
 These two major devices are in reference to the squadron's Second World War night fighter activities, when the unit was renowned for its skill and number of victories.
 The squadron's motto is Noctivaga, which means "wandering by night".

 History

+Second World War

 No. 410 Squadron was formed at RAF Ayr, near Prestwick, Scotland in June 1941, as a Royal Canadian Air Force "Article XV squadron", under Royal Air Force operational control.

-Second World War

-No. 410 Squadron was the third RCAF night fighter squadron to be formed and was equipped with the Boulton Paul Defiant.
+It was the third RCAF night fighter squadron to be formed and was equipped with the Boulton Paul Defiant.
 In May 1942 these were replaced by the Bristol Beaufighter, and in October of the same year these were in turn replaced with De Havilland Mosquito Mk IIs, with which the first victory for the squadron was claimed.
 No. 410 Squadron was acknowledged as the top-scoring night fighter unit in RAF Second Tactical Air Force in the period between D-Day and VE Day, although No. 409 Squadron RCAF can now make a similar claim, on the basis that there were many victories quickly counted up during 1944 and 1945.